 Not everyone wants to drop themselves in the middle of the unknown.
 And your time is precious – why not have someone who’s been somewhere, like, a lot, plan this for you?

-I spend half of every year researching, visiting, and working with women and local families in eastern Europe.
+I spend half of every year researching, visiting, and working with women and local families in Central Europe.
 Together we create some of the most authentic, fun, and delicious tours that you will ever go on.

-Tours where you’re guaranteed to meet locals, because you’ll go to their homes and eat.
+Tours where you’re guaranteed to meet locals because you’ll go to their homes and eat.
 Tours that will fill you with joy, challenge your perceptions, and bring you new friends.
 You might also return home feeling bolder, more creative, and more connected to this planet we all share.

 Let’s go have an adventure together.
 No flying monkeys, just emerald cities from here on out.
 Click here to find out where you can go this year.